 The following documents are required for the application:

-• Passport fee, paid in NOK or with Visa / Mastercard in EUR.
+- passport fee, paid with Visa / Mastercard

 Additionally, married parents will need to submit: